George Armstrong Custer: Grant, Belknap and politics

-After Custer testified, Belknap was impeached and the case sent to the Senate for trial.
+After Custer testified, Belknap was impeached, and the case sent to the Senate for trial.
 Custer asked the impeachment managers to release him from further testimony.
 With the help of a request from his superior, Brigadier General Alfred Terry, Commander of the Department of Dakota, he was excused.
 However, President Grant intervened, ordering that another officer fulfill Custer's military duty.

 General Terry protested, arguing that he had no available officers of rank qualified to replace Custer.
-Both Sheridan and Sherman wanted Custer in command but had to support Grant.
+Both Sheridan and Sherman wanted Custer in command, but had to support Grant.
 General Sherman, hoping to resolve the issue, advised Custer to meet personally with Grant before leaving Washington.
 Three times Custer requested meetings with the president, but each request was refused.

 Finally, Custer gave up and took a train to Chicago on May 2, planning to rejoin his regiment.
 A furious Grant ordered Sheridan to arrest Custer for leaving Washington without permission.
 On May 3, a member of Sheridan's staff arrested Custer as he arrived in Chicago.
 The arrest sparked public outrage.
 The New York Herald called Grant the "modern Caesar" and asked, "Are officers... to be dragged from railroad trains and ignominiously ordered to stand aside until the whims of the Chief magistrate ... are satisfied?"

-Grant relented but insisted that Terry—not Custer—personally command the expedition.
+Grant relented, but insisted that Terry—not Custer—personally command the expedition.
 Terry met Custer in St. Paul, Minnesota, on May 6.
 He later recalled that Custer "with tears in his eyes, begged for my aid.
 How could I resist it?"
-Custer and Terry both wrote telegrams to Grant asking that Custer lead his regiment, with Terry in command.
+Custer and Terry both wrote telegrams to Grant asking that Custer be able to lead his regiment, with Terry in command.
 Sheridan endorsed the effort.

 Grant was already under pressure for his treatment of Custer.
 His administration worried that if the "Sioux campaign" failed without Custer, then Grant would be blamed for ignoring the recommendations of senior Army officers.
 On May 8, Custer was told that he would lead the expedition, but only under Terry's direct supervision.

 Elated, Custer told General Terry's chief engineer, Captain Ludlow, that he would "cut loose" from Terry and operate independently.